 Generally, human resources refers to the management of all things related to employment, from hiring to employee compensation to labor law to dealing with retirement.
 Jobs in human resources include HR specialists, HR managers, training managers, recruiters, generalists, and more.

 Many HR workers attend and even run various meetings with employers, employees, and job candidates.
 They, therefore, need to keep their schedules organized, so that they can keep track of all these meetings.

-Top Five Human Resources Skills
+Types of Human Resources Skills

+Communication is a critical soft skill for people working in human resources.
+You will have to communicate effectively with people across an organization, from entry-level employees to the CEO.
 You have to be able to explain verbally and in writing any and all information related to company policy.
-Often, people in human resources have to conduct interviews, give presentations, and lead mediations.
+Often, people in human resources have to conduct interviews, give presentations, and lead conflict resolution.
 All of these take strong communication skills.

 Being a good communicator also means being a good listener.
 In human resources, you need to listen carefully to the questions and concerns of everyone in the organization.